Kogarah, New South Wales: History

-The former neighborhood of Moorefield is now part of Kogarah.
+The former neighbourhood of Moorefield is now part of Kogarah.
 It was originally a 60 acre land grant from Governor Lachlan Macquarie in 1812 to Patrick Moore, who built a fine house there.
 The Moorefield racecourse built by a descendant opened in 1888.
 Brigadier General John Lamrock CB VD was appointed secretary of the Moorefield Race Club in 1912 and remained in that position until early in 1935.
 The Moorefield estate was subdivided in the 1950s and the Department of Education purchased 19 acre, where it built two high schools and college of further education.
 Moorefields Girls High School was erected there in 1955 on the former site of Moore's farm.

 Heritage listings

 Kogarah has a number of heritage-listed sites, including: